How to Embroider Tiny Hearts With Scroll Stitch

-In February, you see lots of hearts around, but learning how to stitch a tiny heart is a skill you'll be glad to have year-round.
-These itty-bitty hearts, which are just about a 1/4-inch tall, can be used on their own or incorporated into another design, and they're just about 1/4-inch tall.
+February might be the months for decorating with hearts, but learning how to stitch a tiny heart on fabric is a skill you'll be glad to have year-round.
+These itty-bitty hearts, which are just about a 1/4-inch tall, can be used on their own or incorporated into another design.
+These hearts would also be perfect for filling in a heart silhouette.

-Embroidering tiny things is fun, but it can also be tricky.
+Embroidering tiny designs is fun, but it can also be tricky.
 Sometimes the best way to make something extra-small is to use a different stitch than you'd expect.
 One way to embroider tiny hearts is with two fly stitches, stitched as scallops, but this particular heart uses scroll stitch.